ethanisthin/Virtual-Bookshelf/README.md

 # Virtual Bookshelf

 Build 1: Uses a text-file based system to store user credentials and book information.
-Upcoming builds will use a database system to store information more securely.
+Upcoming builds will use a database system to store information more securely.\n
 Build 2: Uses a local database system to store user credentials and book information.
 Upcoming builds will use a database system to store information more securely.